geraldinepascal/FROGS/README.md

         Tools : itsx
         Download : http://microbiology.se/software/itsx/
-        Remark : ITSx_db folder need to be in the PATH or in <FROGS_PATH>/libexec depend on HMMER 3 or later (only for hmmpress and hmmscan) if ITSx test command line failed it's may be due to a difference in HMMER version used to prepare HMM models: hmmpress the ITSx_db/HMMs/*.hmm with your own HMMER version
+        Remark : ITSx_db folder need to be in the PATH or in <FROGS_PATH>/libexec it depends on HMMER 3 or later (only for hmmpress and hmmscan need to be linked in <FROGS_PATH>/libexec or available in the PATH) if ITSx test command line failed it's may be due to a difference in HMMER version used to prepare HMM models: cd <ITSx_DIR> ; rm ITSx_db/HMMs/*.h3*
+                        for hmm in `ls  ITSx_db/HMMs/*.hmm `; do hmmpress $hmm; done

     NCBI Blast+ blastn
         Version: 2.2.30+